raehik/gtvm-hs/README.md

 [bytepatch](https://github.com/raehik/bytepatch).

 ## Building
-Use Stack or Cabal, GHC 8.10 or newer.
+Use Stack or Cabal, GHC 9.2.
 No real setup needed.
 (Send me a ping or make an issue if you need more help.)

 ## Working with the codebase
 Quick notes: